l2fprod/cfda.in/who-we-are.md

 CFDA strongly believes in People’s power, knowledge and participation and such Promotion of Community Based Organizations and Building their Capacities for Self-Management continues to be the hall mark of all the field activities.

-# Our Mission
+## Our Mission

-Fa
-cilitating the development process benefiting the marginalized by providing capacity building inputs and supportive services.
+Facilitating the development process benefiting the marginalized by providing capacity building inputs and supportive services.

-# Our Vision
+## Our Vision

 ‘Creating alternative institutions for the empowerment of women’ is the vision.